SchoemanClaudia/D20Bingo/README.md

 - If the timer reaches 00:00 the game ends and player loses, but with the option to roll again for new game

 __Design Considerations:__
-- Replayability: Ensure high replayability by varying the number distribution on the bingo grid and introducing randomised cards every game
+- Replayability: Ensure high replayability by varying the number distribution on the bingo grid and introducing randomised cards every game.
+D20 die roll creates more random chance encounters with each new game, with added special roll functions introduced
 - Accessibility: Include clear instructions and simple rules to make the game easy to understand and play
 - Solo Play: Optimize the game mechanics for an engaging solo play experience